Major accomplishments in your sport:

-What is your athletic background, and how did you get involved with lifting and fitness?
+What is your athletic background, and how did you get involved with fitness and weight training?

 What keeps you motivated?